m-rajitha/Lowes-kafka-usecase/kafka_with_kraft_instalation.md

 This guide provides step-by-step instructions to implement a Kafka cluster using KRaft (Kafka Raft Metadata mode).
 KRaft mode enables Kafka to manage metadata without relying on an external ZooKeeper ensemble.

+## What is RAFT ?
+The Raft protocol is a consensus algorithm designed to manage a replicated log in distributed systems.

 ## Prerequisites

 - **Java Development Kit (JDK)**: Below mentioned Kafka release requires Java 17